TheFrenchGhosty/blog.thefrenchghosty.me/content/posts/reviews/dysmantle-video-game-review.md

 The problem is that the game doesn't have 55 hours of content... so the developers padded EVERYTHING, this is the most grindy game I ever played:

-- Each tool you make has upgrade levels, not 1 or 2, but 5 to 10.
+- Each tool you make has upgrade levels, not 1 or 2, but 4 to 10.
-- The map is designed in a way to block path from you until you have a tool that can destroy the (stronger that you can destroy) object they used to block you, except you can go behind the stuff that's blocked... you just have to take the long route... over... and over... until you finally,  5-10 hours later unlock a tool that is strong enough to destroy the obstacle.
+- The map is designed in a way to block path from you until you have a tool that can destroy the object (stronger that you can destroy) they used to block you, except you can go behind the stuff that's blocked... you just have to take the long route... over... and over... until you finally,  5-10 hours later unlock a tool that is strong enough to destroy the obstacle.
 - The game has quests... this should be fine except you end up with 10+ quests at once because you're often missing one item, and none of the quests are interesting, they're just here gate recipes that you can't unlock from your skill tree: meaning, you HAVE to do the quests.